Mohdjey123/Instant-Skip/README.md

 **This extension is not intended to violate YouTube's guidelines or terms of service.** It is purely a learning project to understand how Chrome extensions can interact with web pages.

 **Please Note**: This project is experimental and for educational purposes.
 It will not receive updates or maintenance if it stops working due to changes in YouTube's ad system or Chrome's extension policies.
+**Current Status**:
+As of now, this extension is no longer functional due to changes in YouTube's ad system or Chrome's extension policies.
+This project is experimental and for educational purposes only and will not receive updates or maintenance to address these issues.

 ## Features